Lumesh Built-in Function Library

 Module Purpose Representative Functions

-rand Random number operations generation int, float, choice, shuffle
+Rand Random number operations int, float, choice, shuffle

-parse Data conversion operations json, toml, expr, cmd
+From Data parsing operations json, toml, script, cmd

 Top-Level Functions